dotps1/dotps1.github.io/_posts/2018-01-22-brewing-your-own-brewpi.md

 * Expand out the _Ports (COM & LPT)_ section and note the number.
 ![Arduino COM Port]({{ "img/2018-01-22-brewing-your-own-brewpi/arduino-com-port.jpg" | absolute_url }})

-After extracting the Arduino Sketch Uplaoder, flash the hex file to the Arduino Uno via the Windows command line replacing <DownloadPath> with the file path to the location of the hex file and <Number> with the number you found in Device Manager:
+After extracting the Arduino Sketch Uplaoder, flash the hex file to the Arduino Uno via the Windows command line replacing _DownloadPath_ with the file path to the location of the hex file and _Number_ with the number you found in Device Manager:
 * `ArduinoSketchUploader.exe --file=<DownloadPath>brewpi-arduino-uno-revC-0_2_10.hex --model=UnoR3 --port=COM<Number>`
+you'll see a bunch of text go across the screen, just wait until the command prompts comes back, only takes a minute or two.

+back to the pi......

 After the completion dialog box for the Raspbian install on the Raspberry Pi comes up, go ahead and reboot it.
 After the Raspberry Pi comes back up, it will auto login to your new install of Raspbian.
 Now there are a few basic configuration you are going to want to change to the system before we get started: